Music of Colombia: Colombian rock music

 Rock in Colombia gained great popularity during the 1980s with the arrival of bands such as Soda Stereo (Argentina), Los Prisioneros (Chile), and Hombres G (Spain).
-During the 90's, many punk and heavy metal bands appeared in Bogotá, Medellín, and Cali.
+During the '90s, many punk and heavy metal bands appeared in Bogotá, Medellín, and Cali.
 Colombia has possibly the biggest underground, hardcore, metal and punk movement of the continent, and is known in Latin America as the "punk corner".
 Kraken and Masacre are some of the most important Colombian rock bands.

 The music event Rock al Parque celebrated yearly in Bogotá is the largest free rock festival in Latin America; around 100 bands playing their music along 3 days and 400,000 people in attendance.
 Currently, Doctor Krápula, a rock band with strong ska influences that is known for making covers of traditional Latin American songs, enjoys great popularity.
 A popular Colombian Rock band outside of Colombia is The Monas.
 Aterciopelados named "Colombia's Hottest Band" in a Time magazine article, is one of the most recognized Rock bands of Colombia.
 "The band, made up of front woman Andrea Echeverri and bassist/producer Hector Buitrago, mixes punk, surf guitar and ska with folky Colombian styles such as vallenato, a bouncy, accordion-heavy genre".

-Other popular and interesting bands are Ekhymosis, a group led by Juanes, who began making music in 1988 and are known for doing rock with a Colombian influence, The Hall Effect who make English pop/rock linked with Britpop influences.
+Other popular and interesting bands are: Ekhymosis, a group led by Juanes, who began making music in 1988 and are known for doing rock with a Colombian influence, and The Hall Effect who make English pop/rock linked with Britpop influences.
 SOUNDACITY performs a mix of Brit rock, pop and Andean sounds, rhythms and instrumentation, sing both in English and Spanish and have toured the United States east coast.
 Proper Strangers is an avant-garde rock band.
 Two Way Analog is an eclectic band whose influence are roadmovies and its soundtracks, Divagash is an electronic soft-rock band, La Pestilencia is a post-hardcore band, Bajo Tierra, Palenke Soultribe (traditional Colombin roots music fused with electronic beats).
 But, possibly, the most successful "indie" band is Sidestepper, with its fusion of Colombian traditional music, electronic and African rhythms, who already appeared in Coachella Festival in 2006.
 Some musical groups in the death metal genre are the world-famous Internal Suffering, Carnivore Diprosopus, Goretrade, Mindly Rotten, Suppuration, and Amputated Genitals.
 Colombia is also the birthplace of the well known black metal band Inquisition, now based in Seattle, Washington.
-Miguel Fernando Trapezaris, the bassist of Cyprus-based Epic power metal band Winter's Verge, is of Colombian descent.
+Miguel Fernando Trapezaris, the bassist of Cyprus-based power metal band Winter's Verge, is of Colombian descent.